AirGrid/docs/docs/privacy.md

 - User interactions on the page eg dwell, scroll & clicks.
 - Browser based API outputs eg Chrome topics.

+### Retention

+The SDK limits data storage to a maximum of **90 days** or **300 distinct events**, which ever is greater.
+This means the oldest event a user would store is 90 days, unless they hit the 300 event limit.
+In most practical cases the browser will evict data from the cache much earlier.
+The browser has a mechanism designed to purge data which is not used / accessed frequently.

 **Non user level** information can be summarised as aggregated metrics on platform usage.
 We collect and store a large amount of variables, but none are tied to a unique user identifier: